 - Capacity building of local staff

-With the support of the Technical Unit Coordinator, s/he will be responsible for the Education technical aspects of the project:
+With the support of the Technical Unit Coordinator, s/he will be responsible for:

 - NFE programs planning, tools development, adaptation and implementation

 - Provide technical and management leadership on EiE program quality and strategy development